FZJ-IEK3-VSA/PASSION/README.md

 * In order to run passion in a SLURM environment, run:

 ```
-snakemake --cores 1 --until generate_dataset       # only if SLURM do not have access to the internet
+snakemake --cores 1 --until generate_dataset       # only if SLURM does not have access to the internet
 snakemake --profile workflow/slurm
 ```